vincentnwa/SE8-Project/Project_Objective.md

 ##  Craft a problem statement
 How might we make it convenient and easy for public transport users in order to reach home or meeting locations as fast as possible.

-## Craft a business narrative around your problem statement;
+## Craft a business narrative around your problem statement
-1) What is the problem?
+What is the problem?
-I rush to bus stop but end up spend lots of time waiting for the bus when I could have done something else first with that waiting time.
+- I rush to bus stop but end up spend lots of time waiting for the bus when I could have done something else first with that waiting time.

-2) Why is it worth solving (what is the business impact if you don’t solve it)?
+Why is it worth solving (what is the business impact if you don’t solve it)?
-Allow people to plan and complete more things they want to do with that waiting time Allow people to get home or get to meeting places on time
+- Allow people to plan and complete more things they want to do with that waiting time
+- Allow people to get home or get to meeting places on time

-3) How does success look like? (eg. Metrics)
+How does success look like? (eg. Metrics)
-User Reviews
+- User Reviews